nebular/PixEngine_Android_demo/README.md

 app back into foreground we have to recreate all OpenGL context.
 You might need to keep this in mind in your onUserCreate.

 - I haven't tested any extension yet, I guess that complex extensions will better be integrated in the core project.
+You are encouraged to fork the root project and submit pull requests with your extensions!

 - Mouse events: I wrote a simple touch emulator.
 The goal was rather to quickly have something that accurately simulates the basic mouse actions (click/drag/move) from touch.
 After some tests I decided to go with a system where